nicodex/HelloAmi/README.md

     that starts the Workbench (ignores all arguments, always returns OK, does not detect running Workbench, and only supports `workbench.task` method).
   - [`C/EndCLI`](C/EndCLI.asm)
-    Re-implementation of the original program with the same name that closes the current CLI.
+    Re-implementation of the original program that closes the current CLI.
     This allows you to close the initial CLI after booting with a 1.x ROM (starting with 2.x ROMs `EndCLI` is an internal command).
   - [`Libs/icon.library`](Libs/icon.library.asm)
-    Work in progress (allows creating the Workbench task from V1.x ROMs)
+    Re-implementation of the original library to allow creating the Workbench task from V1.x ROMs without the need for the original Workbench disk (which you otherwise must own/buy).
+    _Work in progress_: Icon writing is not yet implemented.
   - [`Libs/version.library`](Libs/version.library.asm)
     Starting with the 1.2 ROM/Workbench this library is used by the `C/Version` tool and the Workbench/About requester (Special/Version in 1.x Workbench)